Crunch-Garage/go-stripe/README.md

 ```
 ## ✍️ Contributing

-Interested in contributing to the Go-Stripe project?
+Interested in contributing to the Go-Stripe Payment project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

 ## 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Go-Stripe:
+If you want to say thank you and/or support active development of the Go-Stripe Payment Project:

 - Add a GitHub Star to the project!
 - Check out our website [Crunch Garage](https://crunchgarage.com/) and [GitHub](https://github.com/Crunch-Garage)

-Thanks so much for your interest in growing the reach of the Go-Stripe project!
+Thanks so much for your interest in growing the reach of the Go-Stripe Payment project!

-_**PS:** consider sharing and following our organization ([Crunch Garage](https://github.com/Crunch-Garage)) to continue the development of this project on [Go-Stripe]https://github.com/Crunch-Garage/go-stripe) :)_
+_**PS:** consider sharing and following our organization ([Crunch Garage](https://github.com/Crunch-Garage)) to continue the development of this project on [Go-Stripe](https://github.com/Crunch-Garage/go-stripe) :)_

 ## ⚠️ License

-The Go-Stripe is free and open-source software licensed under the GNU General Public License v3.0.
+The Go-Stripe Payment is free and open-source software licensed under the GNU General Public License v3.0.
 All designs were created by [Crunch Garage](https://github.com/Crunch-Garage) and distributed under [MIT](./LICENSE).

 ## 🥷 Author